rapidsai/docs/README.md

 make check
 ```

-This runs Python linting, unit tests, a warning-free Sphinx build, and output
-validation.
+Run checks including linting, tests, and a local build.

 Pull requests opened against `rapidsai/docs` are copied to a
 `pull-request/<number>` branch by the RAPIDS copy-PR bot.
 That branch runs the
 same validation and dry-runs assembly of the complete S3-backed documentation
 tree without deploying it.
 Netlify's repository integration separately creates
-a portal-only preview.
-Merges to `main` continue to deploy the production site.
+a site preview.
+Merges to `main` deploy the production site.

 ## Repository layout

-- Portal content, data, includes, and assets retain their established paths at
-  the repository root.
 - `sphinx/` contains the Sphinx configuration, templates, and theme overrides.
-- `extensions/` contains the portal's data-rendering and publication extension.
+- `extensions/` contains custom code extending Sphinx for this site.
-- `ci/` downloads and post-processes versioned API and deployment documentation.
+- `ci/` contains code used by automated testing and deployment jobs.
 - `scripts/` and `tests/` validate rendered routes, content, and publication
   behavior.